adapeiranthiti/Data-Mining-Techniques-for-Ship-Performance-Optimization/README.md

 *This project is an attempt to approach the issue of ship route optimization based on weather conditions.
 Data analysis techniques and deep learning algorithms were used to achieve our goal.*

+## Author

+I'm Adamantia Apeiranthiti, a final year undergraduate student at National and Kapodistrian University of Athens.
+This project is a part of my thesis with objective in Path Optimization Based on Weather Conditions.
+For this project I used [Python 3.11.7](https://www.python.org/downloads/release/python-3117/) and [Anaconda 2024.02-1](https://docs.anaconda.com/anaconda/allpkglists/2024.02-1/).
+The dataset for this thesis, was used in collaboration with [Danaos Shipping Co.
+Ltd.](https://www.danaos.com/home/default.aspx).
+Below, you can learn more about the project.

 ## Contents

 - Libraries Used